auroranil/GLSL-Playground/README.md

 * Works with some GLSL Heroku and Shadertoy shaders
 * Display time in seconds and frames per second on the title window.
 * (not yet implemented) Pressing 1-4 changes resolution factor (1x, 2x, 4x, 8x)
 * Pressing R resets timer to zero.
+Pressing Shift + R reloads the shaders.
 * Pressing the spacebar pauses/resumes GLSL Playground.
 * Esc or closing the program through traditional means exits the program.